awsdocs/aws-iot-docs/developerguide/rule-error-handling.md

 # Error handling \(error action\)<a name="rule-error-handling"></a>

 When AWS IoT receives a message from a device, the rules engine checks to see if the message matches a rule\.
-If so, the rule's SQL statement is evaluated and the rule's actions are triggered, passing the SQL statement's result\.
+If so, the rule's query statement is evaluated and the rule's actions are triggered, passing the query statement's result\.

 If a problem occurs when triggering an action, the rules engine triggers an error action, if one is specified for the rule\.
 This might happen when:
 + A rule doesn't have permission to access an Amazon S3 bucket\.